Tux/Text-CSV_XS/doc/csv2xlsx.md

 - -S CxP
 - --split=CxP

-    When dealing with big CSV datasets, it this option enables you to split the data over several sheets.
-When all the `-S` options match is a single row, that row will be the first row of a new sheet. (see also `--sl=C`)
+    When dealing with big CSV datasets, this option enables you to split the data over several sheets.
+When all the `-S` options match in a single row, that row will be the first row of a new sheet. (see also `--sl=C`)

     - C